linzeye/Lindsay/README.md

 ## What are your self-perceived biggest shortcomings?
 - I'm too self-critical.
 - Worrying about something that might not happen.
-- I will sometimes avoid conflict due to my friendly nature.
+- I will sometimes avoid conflict.
 Please call me out on this, I'm trying to do better here.
 - I am sometimes unconsciously oppositional - again call me out on that, let's talk about something, I can be persuaded with good facts.

 This was inspired by https://github.com/fool/owners_manual